St. Mary's Catholic Church (Delaware, Ohio): Parish history

 Delaware's first Masses were celebrated by travelling priests in the homes of the city's few Catholics, most of whom were Irish or German immigrants.
+The first of these was likely said in 1835 by a French missionary priest in the home of Adam Mueller on Park Avenue.
+The members built the first St. Mary's Church, a small plain frame building that was a mission church of Holy Cross Church in 1854, and were ministered to by traveling priests including future bishops Caspar Borgess and Edward Fitzgerald.

-The members built the first St. Mary's Church in 1850, but six years passed before Archbishop Purcell appointed the first priest to serve as the pastor.
+However, six years passed before Archbishop Purcell appointed the first priest to serve as the pastor on December 1, 1856.
 This man, Casper Wiese, quickly founded a parish school and bought a piece of land for use as a parish cemetery.
 A series of short-tenured pastorates followed Wiese's four-year time; the longest, that of Henry Fehlings, ended during the process of regional reorganization following the creation of the Diocese of Columbus.
 Fehlings' pastorate saw the parish expand outward from its small frame building: a brick addition to the church was constructed in 1865, a nearby store was purchased and converted into premises for the parish school, and a nearby house was purchased and converted into a rectory.
 By 1880, the parish had reached a membership of approximately seven hundred.
-In 1886, the present house of worship was constructed on William Street near downtown.
+In 1886, the present house of worship, made of brick trimmed with sandstone and ornamental terra-cotta began to be constructed on William Street near downtown.
+The cornerstone was laid in 1887 and the church was solemnly blessed by bishop John Watterson in October 1888.

 Today, St. Mary's remains an active component of the Diocese of Columbus.
 It is one of three parishes in Delaware County, along with St. Joan of Arc in Powell and St. John Neumann in Sunbury.